DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 it is instead created anew, as most previous data are invalid, and inserted into the place of the old configuration.

-If just the requested view of a stream is changed, only this value changes in the currently applied topology and nothing new is created.
+If the view type changes, the topology configuration is created anew as well, as it's a new configuration in the eyes of the modification.

 ### Removal of topology configuration